We've asked our Ambassadors, staff and other people we work with about their favourite theatres and their first theatre memories.

 The SJT is for me the perfect round space which we, the company, virtually had built to order for us utilising the best of all we’d learned from our previous buildings.
 Not too big, not too small and with the audience sitting all round in the same room, sharing the performance with performers and each other.
 A truly magic space.

-This is part of an interview with Alan Ayckbourn that will feature in the January edition of TM, our magazine for supporters.
+This is part of an interview with Alan Ayckbourn that featured in the January 2019 edition of TM, our magazine for supporters.
 Find out more about becoming a supporter.

 Photo by Ian Grundy